Sony A7S vs A9

 Concerning the storage of imaging data, both the A7S and the A9 write their files to SDXC or Memory Stick PRO Duo cards.
 The A9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7S only has one slot.
 The A9 supports UHS-II cards (on its first slot), while the A7S can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7S and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the A7S and the A9 have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is there a clear favorite between the Sony A7S and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.